sphinx-gallery/sphinx-gallery/doc/configuration.rst

-Warnings emitted by :mod:`joblib` during gallery generation (e.g., the ``UserWarning`` about a `worker restarting <https://github.com/joblib/joblib/issues/883>`_), will be captured by Sphinx-Gallery like example warnings.
+Warnings emitted by :mod:`joblib` during gallery generation (e.g., the ``UserWarning`` about a `worker restarting <https://github.com/joblib/joblib/issues/883>`_), will be captured by Sphinx-Gallery in a similar way to warnings during example execution.
 This can be filtered out with ``warnings.filterwarnings`` (see :ref:`removing_warnings`).
 Note that this differs from the ``- W`` / ``--fail-on-warning`` ``sphinx-build`` flag, which converts warnings during documentation building into errors.